-Six Characteristics Of Great Growth Stocks - Cabot Wealth Network
+6 Characteristics of Great Growth Stocks - Cabot Wealth Network

 And finally, we used to favor small companies over large ones, simply because small companies can grow faster.
 But among the stocks we bought, we had more success with large ones!
 The reason: the volatility inherent in smaller stocks knocked us out more frequently.

 In sum, my advice to investors working to grow their wealth by investing in growth stocks is to weigh those six criteria above heavily.
-If you keep them in mind as you go about evaluating companies – perhaps write them on your arm the same way my 15-year-old son writes his homework assignments – I guarantee that you’ll be able to identify great growth companies more easily, and you’ll be able to dismiss lower-potential companies faster, too.
+If you keep them in mind as you go about evaluating companies —perhaps write them on your arm the same way my son writes his homework assignments—I guarantee that you’ll be able to identify great growth companies more easily, and you’ll be able to dismiss lower-potential companies faster, too.

 But there’s one more important characteristic we look for in a growth stock, and that’s momentum.
 Momentum (technically, the degree to which a stock is outperforming the market) provides confirmation that other investors are excited about a company’s future, too.
-It’s such an important factor that we have a whole newsletter, Cabot Top Ten Trader, that uses momentum as its primary screening factor.
-There’s nothing like investing in hot stocks to get your blood boiling; with the rig.
+It’s such an important factor that we have an entire advisory, Cabot Top Ten Trader, that uses momentum as its primary screening factor.
+There’s nothing like investing in hot stocks to get your blood boiling.

 To learn more about Cabot Top Ten Trader, click here.

-Note: *This article has been updated from an original version that was published in 2016.